- Cycle the quiet back roads of the Loire Valley, the "Garden of France"

 - Stay in characteristic small hotels and guest houses, and follow expert guides

-- Ride 25-40 miles a day with full van support
+- Ride 25-40 miles a day along quiet back roads

 - Sample regional wine and freshly-prepared cuisine